 Deion Hawkins is a handsome, Black male, age 21 with autism.
 He is verbal, has challenges with attention and expressive language.
 He takes a private art class at Art Works Now in Mt.
 Rainier, MD he started in late 2013.
 With challenges in fine motor skills, he began using tracings.
 With expertise and compassion of his instructors, today he is drawing free hand and loves the art.

-Ebru Çelik is a queer second generation Turkish refugee and scientist from the UK.
+Ebru Çelik is a queer second generation Turkish immigrant and scientist from the UK.
 Her interests are: neuroscience, mental health, the social roles of psychiatry and diagnosis, far left politics: namely both structural and interpersonal power relations; other people’s life stories, sexuality, music and literature.